PhDs and postgraduate research

-Applications are now open for the 2019 entry round of PhD bursaries, funded by the ESRC South Coast Doctoral Training Partnership (SCDTP).
+Applications are now OPEN for the 2021 entry round of PhD bursaries, funded by the ESRC South Coast Doctoral Training Partnership (SCDTP).

-The studentships are funded by the Economic and Social Research Council (ESRC) for social science research in Psychology and Area Studies only.
+The studentships are funded by the Economic and Social Research Council (ESRC) for social science research in Psychology or Area Studies only (the latter covers a range of international social scientific research).

 Successful candidates will be part of the South Coast Doctoral Training Partnership (SCDTP), a collaboration between the universities of Portsmouth, Southampton and Brighton.